MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 1. `HistoryChanged`
 1. `NavigationCompleted`

-For more information, see [Navigation events for WebView2 apps](../concepts/navigation-events.md).
+   If you want more information now, in a new window or tab, see [Navigation events for WebView2 apps](../concepts/navigation-events.md).

 :::image type="content" source="../media/navigation-events.png" alt-text="Navigation events." lightbox="../media/navigation-events.png":::